 - Receive support from an undergraduate research assistant (funding to attend conferences or external workshops is available to scholars who choose not to have a research assistant)

 The Digital Humanities Graduate Fellowship is open to Stanford graduate students in the humanities and interpretive social sciences.
 Priority is given to students who have completed their required coursework.
 Applicants are required to propose a research project which they will work on individually during the course of the fellowship.
 This may (but need not) be part of their dissertation research.
-Applications are due by October 31, 2021, via online application form.
+Applications are now closed.

 For questions about the program or application process, please contact Eric Harvey (email@example.com) or Mae Velloso-Lyons (firstname.lastname@example.org).
 Learn more here about last year's cohort of Digital Humanities Graduate Fellows.